Virginia Commonwealth University School of the Arts

 - Serve as an advocate for faculty, students, and the fields of fashion design and merchandising;

-- Develop and maintain a national and international network of partnerships with various leaders in fashion industries;
+- Develop and maintain a national and international network of partnerships with outside professionals and various leaders in fashion industries;

-- Thoughtfully evaluate faculty within the department, including mentoring new and current faculty and guiding faculty through the promotion and tenure process.
+- Thoughtfully inspire and evaluate faculty in the areas of teaching, research and service, including mentoring new and current faculty and guiding faculty through the promotion and tenure process;

-- The chair must have demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU.
+- The Chair will have demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU;

-To apply, please send a letter outlining your interest in the position, a curriculum vita, and a list of five current references, including names, addresses, phone numbers, and email addresses to Ryan Ellington, Director of VCUarts Human Resources at firstname.lastname@example.org; phone: 804.828.2787.
-Documents will be accepted only through electronic submission.
+To apply, please send a letter outlining your interest in the position, a curriculum vita, and a list of five current references (references will not be contacted prior to candidates’ approval), including names, addresses, phone numbers, and email addresses to the attention of Ryan Ellington, Director of VCUarts Human Resources at www.vcujobs.com.
+Applications will be reviewed starting November 20, 2014 and will continue until the position is filled.
+For questions about the application process or VCU eJobs, contact Ryan Ellington at email@example.com or via phone: 804.828.2787.
+Only electronic applications submitted via eJobs will be accepted.

 To read more about VCUarts and the Department of Fashion Design & Merchandising: http://arts.vcu.edu